University of Applied Sciences and Arts Northwestern Switzerland (FHNW)

 The core activities of the IEC at the FHNW include Environmental Technologies, Resource management and Environmental Biotechnology.
 It possesses lab facilities such as pilot-scale lab, trace analysis lab and radioisotope lab, which are all equipped with cutting-edge devices.
 Different membrane pilot-plants and bioreactors are available.
 Molecular biological methods for microbial characterization are at hand, as well as microscopic equipment.

 - P-Rex, 2012-2015.
 Sustainable sewage sludge management fostering phosphorus recovery and energy efficiency.
-The Institute lead WA2 (recovery from sludge) and WA5 (market, legal and regional aspects related to implementation) and also worked on cost evaluation and piloting of recovery from ash.
+FHNW lead WA2 (recovery from sludge) and WA5 (market, legal and regional aspects related to implementation) and also worked on cost evaluation and piloting of recovery from ash.